Learning Ukulele with Curt

 The Original Guitar Solo for Ukulele

-Here is the original guitar solo by Danny Cedrone as recorded on the Decca Records, Bill Haley and The Comets recording session of April 12, 1954 and transcribed for ukulele in the key of the Daily Ukulele books version.
+Here is the original guitar solo by Danny Cedrone as recorded on the Decca Records, Bill Haley and The Comets recording session of April 12, 1954 and transcribed for ukulele in the key of the Daily Ukulele book version.

 Down a PDF of the Solo in Standard Music Notation and TAB for C Tuning.